 What I’m bringing to the OP’s attention does not necessarily have any basis in fact in relation to his personal individual predicament or situation so to speak.

 I would suggest that anybody and everybody that practices for an hour here and there and experiences some pain in the shoulder area elbow area, wrist area… Somewhere between your earlobes and your belly button… You need to review your throw down.
 Usually the attempted high-powered jerky, throw downs that can post something or more often than related to shorter strings.
-A longer string by nature seems to just naturally caused you to take a more sweeping stroke as you build moment to let the yo-yo go.
+A longer string by nature seems to just naturally cause you to take a more sweeping stroke as you build moment to let the yo-yo go.

 Shorter strings, make it easier to just power up and crank out a breakaway.